Rainbow-Dreamer/musicpy_dev/README.md

 mplang -w "examples.mp"
 ```

+The official mplang documentation will come out soon.

 ### Date: 2021-11-17

 Adding the interactive parsing functionality to the interpreter.
 Now you can use mplang interactively using the interpreter.